In this section

-Leah is our lead clinician in Spinal care management for scoliosis and complex spinal anomalies and fractures, and is currently developing a policy for transitioning complex adolescent patients using orthotics to adult facilities.
+Leah is our lead clinician in Spinal care management for scoliosis and complex spinal anomalies and fractures.

-Phoebe Thomson is a Senior Prosthetist and Orthotist who, following her graduation in 2007 was employed here at RCH and then furthered her skill set working in a private company in Melbourne as well as overseas.
+Phoebe Thomson is a Senior Prosthetist and Orthotist, following her graduation in 2007 was employed here at RCH and then furthered her skill set working in a private company in Melbourne as well as overseas.

 From 2011 - 2013 Phoebe volunteered for Australian Volunteers for International Development (AVID) in the Phillipines based in Legaspi.
 During this assignment she developed prosthetic and orthotic clinics, worked in post emergency refugee camps as well as implementing and managing several healthcare rehabilitation projects.

 In 2010 Phoebe convened the Advanced Instructional Course on Children and Young Adults with Cerebral Palsy.
 She is currently the chairperson of the ISPO Outreach Committee as well as being involved in Limb's for Life's "National Health and Wellbeing Advisory Committee".